wheelercj/wheelercj/README.md

 Hi!
 I'm Chris Wheeler, a CSUN Computer Science student and a tutor for L.A.
 Valley College.

 I'm interested in many things including backend web, desktop, and systems development, language design, and teaching computer science.
 I've always wanted to be some kind of inventor; someone that makes things that are useful and make people happy.
-Now I'm finally starting to be able to do that by creating software and sharing what I've learned.
+Now I'm finally able to do that by creating software and sharing what I've learned.

 Check out [my site](https://wheelercj.github.io/notes/) for tons of free textbooks, computer science guides, and more.